shivang57721/rablashijupa_website/p3_step1.md

 ## Clustering based on correlation scores

 These correlation scores based on trends could be interpred as affinity scores between countries.
 Based on that, we try to make a graph out of all the countries weighting the edge with the averaged affinity score for all topics.
 Then by a standard clustering algorithm, we try to see if countries can be clustered based on their page views patterns.
-Further, we will also try to cluster but taking into account the cultural affinity based on Hofstede dimensions.

 ![png](images/timeseries/output_24_0.png)

-With the louvain algorithm and a resolution of 0.9 we get plausible clusters that reflect the intuitive clustering of countries.
+With the Louvain algorithm and a resolution of 0.9 we get plausible clusters that reflect the intuitive clustering of countries.
 Sweden is its own cluster but this may be due to the partial mobile data gathered in that country.
-We omit it in the results.
+We thus omit it in the final results.

 1. `no`, `da`, `fi`, `nl`, `de` : "Germanic countries"